evs-chris/raport/README.md

 * `Container`: This is simply a widget that holds other widgets and acts as a local reference for coordinates.
 Containers have pluggable layouts that default to something like a flex row.
 The other built-in option is a static list of `x, y` coordinates that are applied to the child widgets in the same order that they are specified.
 * `Label`: This is pretty much what you'd expect.
 It renders a piece of text that can be composed of multiple parts.
 The parts may be literal values, references, operators, or spans, which are sort of a sub-label that is composed of a part and optional styling.
 * `Image`: This is also what you'd expect.
 You can supply a `url` as a literal, reference, or operator that is used to render the image into the output HTML.
 * `Repeater`: This is the most useful widget for reporting purposes.
-It is composed of an optional header, and optional footer, optional group headers, and rows.
-The row source must be wither an array or a grouping that eventually results in an array.
+It is composed of an optional header, an optional footer, optional group headers, and rows.
+The row source must be either an array or a grouping that eventually results in an array.
 A repeater will render each of its pieces in a page-aware way, so if there's not room left in the report for a header, footer, or row, it will suspend rendering and resume at the appropriate place when called again.
 Repeaters automatically handle grouped datasources and support footers for each nested group automatically if required.
 Footers get access to a special `@source` reference that allows aggregate operators to automatically apply to all of the rows in the repeater.

 #### Flowed